RosaleeKnight/study-notes/information-technology/information-technology-terminology.md

 **International Mobile Subscriber Identity (IMSI):** On mobile phones, a unique 15-d igit identifier that describes a specific mobile user and their network.
 It’s composed of three  elements: the Mobile Country Code (MCC), the Mobile Network Code (MNC), and the  Mobile Station Identifier Number (MSIN), which is a sequential serial number.

 **Internet Appliance:** A network device specifically designed to ease Internet access.

+**Internet Control Message Protocol (ICMP):** A network protocol that is primarily used for troubleshooting and messaging responses from routers.

+**Internet Message Access Protocol (IMAP):** A protocol used for downloading email that uses port 143.
+The most current version is IMAPv4 (IMAP4).

+**Internet of Things (IoT):** A name given to the vast network of small devices that are  networkable, such as security systems and cameras, home automation systems, thermostats, door locks, and light switches.

+**Internet Protocol (IP):** The underlying communications protocol on which the Internet is based.
+IP provides addressing on a TCP/IP network and allows a data packet to travel across many networks before reaching its final destination.

+**Internet service provider (ISP):** Company that provides others with Internet access.

+**Intrusion Detection System (IDS):** A network device that monitors network traffic and looks for suspicious activity that might be the sign of a network based attack.
+It’s a passive device that logs the activity and can send an alert to the administrator.

+**Intrusion Prevention System (IPS):** A network device that monitors network traffic and looks for suspicious activity that might be the sign of a network based attack.
+It’s an active device that can take actions to fend off the network attack.

+**Inverter:** A small circuit board installed behind the LCD panel that takes AC power and converts (inverts) it for the backlight.

+**iOS:** Mobile operating system created by Apple; one of the most popular smartphone OSs in the world.

+**iPadOS:** A variant of Apple iOS with better multitasking features and a better home screen.

+**ipconfig:** A command line tool on Windows that allows you to view the IP address and DNS on a client.

+**iptables:** A commonly used host based firewall that is preinstalled in many Linux distributions.

+**IPv4:** The version of IP addressing that has been used since the invention of the TCP/ IP protocol.
+Addresses are 32 bits long and written in dotted decimal notation, such as 192.168.13.85.

+**IPv6:** The newer 128 bit IP addressing scheme, in which addresses are written in hex.
+An example is 2001:db8:3c4d:12::1234:56ab.

+**iSCSI:** A storage protocol that allows the transmission of Small Computer System Interface (SCSI) commands over an Ethernet network via TCP/IP.

+**ISDN Terminal Adapter:** Also known as an ISDN modem, it’s the device that allows you to connect to an ISDN service.

+**iTunes:** A marketplace for music, movies, and other digital media accessed from Apple devices.

+**iwconfig:** A Linux command that allows the viewing and configuration of wireless interfaces, similar to ifconfig.